Harrisburg Area Roller Derby

 Harrisburg Area Roller Derby (HARD) is a women's flat track roller derby league based in Harrisburg, Pennsylvania.
 Founded in 2005, as of 2017 it has a single team, which competes against teams from other leagues.
 Harrisburg Area Roller Derby is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 The league was founded by a group of women in January 2005.
 By early 2007, it had played three bouts, and was attracting crowds of several hundred people.

 The league joined the Women's Flat Track Derby Association (WFTDA) in May 2008.
 It qualified for the 2009 WFTDA Eastern Regional Tournament, but was unable to field a team.
 By 2010, it had grown to more than forty skaters.

-The current head coach is Roxie Riot and the current Head Official is Registered Curse.
+As of 2026, the head coach is Merry Khaos and the head referee is Pete in the Pool.